Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Limitations

 \section{Limitations}

 Our work has several limitations that suggest directions for future research.

-\paragraph{Evaluation Scope.} We evaluate \textsc{Fission-GRPO} exclusively on the BFCL v4 Multi-Turn benchmark.
-We chose this benchmark because it is one of the few that features an interactive error feedback mechanism permitting retry attempts, which directly aligns with our focus on error recovery.
-Most existing tool-use benchmarks emphasize single-turn correctness without explicit retry mechanisms.
-Extending evaluation to other domains with error-retry dynamics (e.g., interactive code debugging or web navigation with fallback) is a promising direction for future work.
+\paragraph{Evaluation Scope.} We evaluate \textsc{Fission-GRPO} on the BFCL v4 Multi-Turn benchmark and TAU-Bench / TAU2-Bench, both of which feature interactive error feedback mechanisms with retry attempts.
+While these benchmarks cover diverse tool APIs and error dynamics, our evaluation remains within the domain of tool-calling agents.
+Extending to other settings with error-retry dynamics (e.g., interactive code debugging or web navigation with fallback) is a promising direction for future work.